jlevy/og-equity-compensation/README.md

     - **Corrections and suggestions**: [File issues](https://github.com/jlevy/og-equity-compensation/issues) describing the problem.
     - **Improvements**: [Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with changes are even better.
 Please keep them small and focused, so we can add items individually.
     - **Questions and discussion**: [File issues](https://github.com/jlevy/og-equity-compensation/issues) liberally!
 Just tag it as a question or discussion.
 We or others can answer, and it may lead to improvements to the guide.
-- *This guide is not legal or tax advice.* Talk to a professional if you need advice about your particular situation.
+- *This guide and the discussion around it are not legal or tax advice.* Talk to a professional if you need advice about your particular situation.
 See the full disclaimer below.

 ## Do You Need This Guide?